H is for Hope

 Yet there are glimmers of hope – of what is possible when people pool their resources and respond with compassion.

-Stories of hope and courage, like the amazing international response to rescue a huddle of Thai boys, who would have been doomed to die, if people had not been inspired by hope.
+Stories of hope and courage – of neighbours helping neighbours and selfless acts of care and compassion, especially by those in the healthcare and emergency services.
+And it makes me think back to the amazing international response to rescue a huddle of Thai boys, who would have been doomed to die, if people had not been inspired by hope.

 Light In The Darkness